open-telemetry/opentelemetry-cpp/docs/cpp-prometheus-exporter-design.md

 ### `PrometheusExporterUtils` Class
 This class contains all helper methods that will be called by the `collect()`, in order to separate the responsibilities and make the
 `PrometheusCollector` class clean.
-This class mainly supports two helpers, `translateToPrometheus()` that translates a collection of
+This class mainly supports two helpers, `TranslateToPrometheus()` that translates a collection of
-OpenTelemetry metrics data to a collection of Prometheus metrics data, and `sanitizeNames()` that replaces all illegal characters in Prometheus with `_` because of different naming rules between OpenTelemetry and Prometheus.
+OpenTelemetry metrics data to a collection of Prometheus metrics data, and `SanitizeNames()` that replaces all illegal characters in Prometheus with `_` because of different naming rules between OpenTelemetry and Prometheus.

 #### Translate data structure
-`translateToPrometheus(collection)` translates OpenTelemetry metrics data to a Prometheus acceptable form.
+`TranslateToPrometheus(collection)` translates OpenTelemetry metrics data to a Prometheus acceptable form.
 - **Parameters**: A collection of OpenTelemetry metrics data collected from meters.
 - **Return**: A collection of metrics data converted to the data structure that is accepted by Prometheus.

 ### Sanitize the name strings
-`sanitizeNames(otel_name)` replace all characters other than `_` and alphanumerical characters to `_`.
+`SanitizeNames(otel_name)` replace all characters other than `_` and alphanumerical characters to `_`.
 - **Parameters**: A label name or metric name in OpenTelemetry that may contain `.` or `-`, which are invalid characters in Prometheus naming rule.
 - **Return**: A string that has all invalid characters in Prometheus replaced to `_`.